-FACTS WHAT DOES NORTHERN LIGHTS FUND TRUST II ("NLFT II") DO WITH YOUR PERSONAL INFORMATION?
-Why?
-Financial companies choose how they share your personal information.
+WH AT DOES NORTHERN LIGHTS FUND TRUST II ("NL WITH YOUR PERSONAL INFORMATION?
+FT II") give to t Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
-What?
 The types of personal information we collect and share depend on the product or service you have with us.
-This information can include: Social Security number Employment information Account transactions Income Investment experience When you are no longer our customer, we continue to share your information as described in this notice.
-How?
-All financial companies need to share a customer's personal information to run their everyday business - to process transactions, maintain customer accounts, and report to credit bureaus.
+This information can include: Social Security number Employment information Account balances Account balances Account experience When you are no longer our customer, we continue to share your information as described in this notice. eve cre the All financial companies need to share a customer's personal information to run their everyday business - to process transactions, maintain customer accounts, and report to credit bureaus.
 In the section below, we list the reasons financial companies can share their customer's personal information; the reasons NLFT II chooses to share; and whether you can limit this sharing.

-Reasons we can share your personal information Does NLFT II share?
+Reasons we can sh are your personal information Does NLFT II share?
 Can you limit this sharing?
-For our everyday business purposes such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes to offer our products and services to you Yes No For joint marketing with other financial companies Yes No For our affiliates' everyday business purposes information about your transactions and experiences Yes No For our affiliates' everyday business purposes information about your creditworthiness No We don't share For nonaffiliates to market to you No We don't share Questions?
-Call 1-631-490-4300
+For our everyday business purposes such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes to offer our products and services to you • • Yes No • • Yes No No For joint marketing v s and services to you For joint marketing v For our affiliates' even information about y For our affiliates' even with other financial companies eryday business purposes Yes No For joint marketing v For our affiliates' even information about y For our affiliates' even s and services to you with other financial companies eryday business purposes our transactions and experiences eryday business purposes our creditworthiness Yes No No

-Who we are Who is providing this notice?
-Northern Lights Fund Trust II What we do How does NLFT II protect my personal information?
-To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
+Northern Lights Fund Trust II To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
-How does NLFT II collect my personal information? open an account give us your income information provide account information give us your contact information provide employment information give us your contact information We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
-Why can't I limit all sharing?
+We collect your personal information, for example, when you open an account give us your income information provide employment information We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
 Federal law gives you the right to limit only sharing for affiliates' everyday business purposes-information about your creditworthiness affiliates from using your information to market to you sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
-Definitions Affiliates Companies related by common ownership or control.
-They can be financial and nonfinancial companies. • NLFT II has no affiliates.
-Nonaffiliates Companies not related by common ownership or control.
+Companies related by common ownership or control.
+They can be financial and nonfinancial companies.
+NLFT II has no affiliates.
+Companies not related by common ownership or control.
 They can be financial and nonfinancial companies. • NLFT II does not share with nonaffiliates so they can market to you.
-Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products and services to you. • Our joint marketing partners include other financial service companies.
+A formal agreement between nonaffiliated financial companies that together market financial products and services to you. • Our joint marketing partners include other financial service companies.